Skip to main content

 - Principal | Plante Moran

 Ensuring that the SEFA is accurate and prepared in accordance with Uniform Guidance requirements is a crucial part of auditee and auditor responsibility.
-An inaccurate SEFA can lead to in incorrect conclusion as to whether a Single Audit is required or not or to incorrect major program determination by the auditor.
+An inaccurate SEFA can lead to an incorrect conclusion as to whether a Single Audit is required.
+I may also lead to an incorrect major program determination by the auditor.
 This session will cover a short refresher on the basics related to SEFA presentation, as well as unique situations that can result from program-specific funding.
 We will walk through common examples, and explore nuances that have resulted from COVID funding and federal agency conclusions that are newer in recent years.

 Learning Objectives:

-• Evaluate appropriateness/adequacy of auditee controls in place related to SEFA preparation
+• Indicate appropriateness/adequacy of auditee controls in place related to SEFA preparation.

 10:55 AM – 11:45 AM EDT